-1. Number of Files: There shall be no more than two (2) personnel files maintained for each employee.
-The official file will be maintained at the district Employment Center.
-In the event two (2) such files are maintained, one (1) shall be kept in the principal's or director's office at the school or other location where the employee is then employed.
-Each document placed into the employee's file maintained in the principal's or director's office shall be duplicated and the original transmitted to the district Employment Center for inclusion within the employee's file maintained at the district Employment Center.
-When the employee transfers to another school within the district, the file will be transferred with the employee.
-When the employee leaves the district, the file maintained in the principal's or director's office may remain there for up to three (3) years or be destroyed if the principal leaves the school within the three (3) year period.

-- 2. Entries Log: Each personnel file shall contain a form titled "Log of Entries" to include all of the following information regarding certificates, commendations, assessment documents, disciplinary matters and complaints placed in the files: (1) a brief description of the time; (2) the date shown on the item; (3) the date the item was first placed in the file; and (4) the identification of the source of the item. - 3.
-Anonymous Items: No item from any anonymous source may be placed in the personnel file.
-Any item(s) detrimental to an employee's employment status and which are without substance, no longer pertinent, or otherwise inappropriate may be removed from the employee's personnel file upon request by the employee to the Superintendent, provided that the Superintendent's refusal to do so may be subject to the grievance procedure. - 4.
-Investigative File: The file established by the district as a result of any investigation of an employee is not one of the two personnel files listed above.
-Access to a file dealing with an investigation shall be in accordance with the provisions of Florida Statute 1012.31.
-If the preliminary investigation is concluded with the finding that there is not probable cause to proceed further and with no disciplinary action taken or charges filed, then the district will ask the Department of State, Division of Library and Information Services, for permission to destroy the investigation file. - 5.
-Notification To Employee: Items may not be placed in an employee's official personnel file unless the item has been made known to the employee, pursuant to the methodology described in Florida Statute 1012.31(2)(c).
+- 1. Number of Files: There shall be no more than two (2) personnel files (the official file and the site file) maintained for each employee.
+The official file will be maintained at the Human Resources Support Services Department.
+The site file shall be kept in the principal's or director's office at the school or other site where the employee is then employed.
+Each document placed into either file shall be in accordance with Florida Statutes, Section 1012.31.
+When the employee transfers to another school or site within the District, the file will be transferred with the employee. - 2.
+Entries Log: Each personnel file shall contain a form titled "Log of Entries" to include all of the following information regarding certificates, commendations, assessment documents, corrective actions and complaints placed in the files: (1) a brief description of the time; (2) the date shown on the item; (3) the date the item was first placed in the file; and (4) the identification of the source of the item. - 3.
+Anonymous Items: No item from any anonymous source may be placed in the personnel file. - 4.
+Investigative File: The file established by the District as a result of any investigation of an employee is not one of the two personnel files listed above.
+Access to a file dealing with an investigation shall be in accordance with the provisions of Florida Statutes, Section 1012.31.
+If the preliminary investigation is concluded with the finding that there is not probable cause to proceed further and with no disciplinary action taken or charges filed, a statement to that effect signed by the responsible investigating official shall be attached to the complaint. - 5.
+Notification To Employee: Items may not be placed in an employee's official personnel file unless the item has been made known to the employee, pursuant to the methodology described in Florida Statutes, Section 1012.31(2)(c).
 In addition, items challenged under the provisions of the grievance procedure may not be placed in the employee's file until the grievance has been resolved pursuant to the provisions of Article Thirty-Four of this contract.
 The employee shall have the right to respond to any item(s) to be placed in his/her personnel file and to have the response attached to such item.
 The employee's signature shall indicate only that he/she has read the item and shall not necessarily indicate agreement with its contents.